 |Tourists dining, shopping and staying undercover while awaiting their boat tours.|

-Not only does this cool us down before we begin preparing dinner in the hot kitchen (too many mozzies to eat outdoors) but it gives me a chance to get into a prone position for awhile to straighten my spine.
-Sitting and standing for extended periods seems to have an negative effect.
+Not only does this cool us down before we begin preparing dinner in the hot kitchen (too many mozzies to eat outdoors) but it gives me a chance to get into a prone position for a while to straighten my spine.
+Sitting and standing for extended periods seems to have a negative effect.

 |Entrance area for tourists to access the tour boats.|

 In Bali, we did the same, even prior to the injury, to take a break from being so hot.
-Having dinner at 5 pm is definitely early but eating only one meal a day makes dining at the early hour more appealing.
-While on cruise ships, we tend to dine after 7 pm since we’ll have had another meal earlier in the day.
+Having dinner at 5:00 pm is definitely early, but eating only one meal a day makes dining at the early hour more appealing.
+While on cruise ships, we tend to dine after 7:00 pm since we’ll have had another meal earlier in the day.